TheTexta/obsidian-main/Psychology/Unit 8 - Disorder Psychology/Deviance.md

 #disorder-psychology
-Deviance::Behaviours outside of cultural norms, ones of the three d's.
-Cultural norms in any society dictate how people are expected to think, feel and behave.
+Deviance::[[Behaviour|Behaviours]] outside of cultural norms, ones of the three d's. [[Culture|Cultural]] norms in any society dictate how people are expected to think, feel and behave.
 However cultural norms in any society are always changing.